Arbazmohammad/Airlines-Data-Analysis-UsingHadoop-and-Spark/README.md

 # Airlines-Analysis-UsingHive-Hadoop
-Hi, Welcome to my GIT World.
+Hi, Welcome to my GitHub.

 -> This Hadoop project involves Analysing the Airlines datasets and solving few problem statements.